 Our goal is for the classroom to be a participatory community where everyone can fulfill their potential for learning; there is no place for sexual harassment or violence.
-If you or someone you know experiences sexual violence or sexual harassment, there are options, rights, and resources, including assistance with academic supportive measures, reporting, and medical care.
-Visit the PATH to Care Center website (care.berkeley.edu) (https://care.berkeley.edu/) or call the confidential 24/7 Care Line at 510-643-2005 for urgent support.
-If you have questions about available supportive measures, resolution options, or policies on harassment and discrimination, visit the OPHD website (ophd.berkeley.edu) (https://ophd.berkeley.edu/) or call 510-643-7985.
-You may submit information to OPHD at any time, including anonymously, at https://uctitleix.isight.com/portal/Berkeley.
+If you or someone you know experiences sexual violence or sexual harassment, there are options, rights, and resources, including assistance with academic accommodations, reporting, and medical care.
+To learn more about confidential SVSH support contact the PATH to Care Center or call the 24/7 Care Line at 510-643-2005 for urgent support.
+If you have questions about available supportive measures, resolution options, or policies on harassment and discrimination, visit the OPHD website (ophd.berkeley.edu) or call 510-643-7985.
+You may submit information to OPHD at any time, including anonymously, at https://uctitleix.i-sight.com/portal/BerkeleyLinks to an external site..